 The image above tries to explain the application flow in this assignment.

-- When a client connects to the application it will contact GitHub through their web API and fetch all created issues on your repository.
-The response will be in JSON which is a good thing since we are working with Node.js.
+- When a client connects to the application it will contact GitLab through their REST API and fetch all created issues on your repository.
+The response will be in JSON, which is good because we work with Node.js.

-- When a new "issue-event" happens on Github they will fire a (by you) registered HTTP POST which should point to your application.
+- When a new "issue-event" happens on GitLab they will fire a (by you) registered HTTP POST which should point to your application.

-- Your application should be designed with security in mind
+- Design your application with security in mind.

-- For instance your code must check that the web hook POST really comes from GitHub.
+- For instance, your code must check that the webhook POST comes from GitLab.

-- Along with your code and installation scripts you should also commit a assignment report that answers some questions (see below)
+- Along with your code, and installation scripts you should also commit an assignment report that answers some questions (see below).

-- Your are free to choose and use third party modules to solve the problem but they should be mention and motivated in your assignment report
+- You are free to choose and use third-party packages to solve the problem but they should be mention and motivated in your assignment report.

 To handle API keys

-To be able to request data from GitHubs web API you must get a API token that identifies yourself.
-This key must be sent in the Authorization-header in every request so that GitHub could authorize the request.
-Please notice that this key is personal to your GitHub account.
-That means that the key should never be stored in a repository or be shared to anyone (not even the teachers).
+To be able to request data from GitLab's web API you must get an API token that identifies yourself.
+Send the key in the Authorization header in every request so that GitLab could authorize the request.
+Please notice that this key is personal to your GitLab account.
+That means that the key should never be stored in a repository or shared with anyone (not even the teachers).

-When you register a callback for the web hook you should also define a secret so that you can validate the hook-requests to your application.
+When you register a callback for the webhook, you should also define a secret so that you can validate the hook-requests to your application.
 This is also one thing to keep secret.
 You can solve this in a couple of ways.
-In this assignment you should use environments variables.
+In this assignment, you should use environment variables.
 This way you can read from the environment variables in your application and add it when you start your node-application.